-Lyman graduated cum laude from Harvard College graduated in 1937.
+Lyman graduated cum laude from Harvard College in 1937.
 He was in the U.S. Naval Reserve during the World War II, with active duty on destroyers from 1940 through 1946, and again in 1952 to 1953, retiring with the rank of Commander.

-Lyman incorporated Harvard Magazine, before becoming became president and publisher of Salt Water Sportsman in 1947.
+Lyman incorporated Harvard Magazine, before becoming president and publisher of Salt Water Sportsman in 1947.
 He was heavily involved with fish ever since, writing about them and fishing for them.
 He served on a sizable variety of marine fisheries panels or advisory groups at the state, interstate, federal, and international levels.

 Lyman is author or co-author of nine books on various aspects of marine angling, as well as articles on marine fisheries for a variety of periodicals and angling anthologies.
 He is founder, former chairman of the board, and a life trustee of the New England Aquarium in Boston.

 For several decades, Lyman served as director and executive committee member of the Atlantic Salmon Federation in Bowdoinham, Maine and St. Andrews, N.B., Canada.
 He also was the director and executive committee member of the environmental lobby of Massachusetts and director and former chairman of the board of the National Coalition for Marine Conservation, Savanna, Georgia.